Absence of covariant singularities in pure gravity: Geometry of field space for pure gravity

 The standard practice in General Relativity to decide whether a singularity is removable or just a coordinate singularity is to seek singularities in the curvature invariants, such as the Kretschmann scalar.
 Since diffeomorphism invariants are the same in all coordinate systems, only ``true''~\footnote{As we advocate in this paper, true singularities must be invariant not only under diffeomorphisms but also under field redefinitions.
 That is the reason we wrote true between quotes.} singularities, if any, would be manifested.
 Analogously, we must seek a scalar functional defined in the field space in order to investigate the appearance of singularities.
 We shall define the functional Kretschmann scalar of the underlying field space $\mathcal S$ as \beq \mathcal K = \mathcal R_{ABCD}\,\mathcal R^{ABCD} \ . \eeq The functional Kretschmann scalar is naturally invariant under field redefinitions, it thus exhibits singularities that can neither be removed by field redefinitions nor spacetime coordinate transformations.
 To assess whether a singularity is real or only a consequence of a bad choice of field variables, one must therefore calculate $\mathcal K$.
 Note that the functional Kretschmann scalar depends only on the field-space metric $\bm G$.
 The dependence on a particular action would become manifest once the components $G_{AB}$ are identified through the highest derivative term of the classical action as explained before.
 For the DeWitt functional metric~\eqref{eq:dw2}, the dependence on the theory is thus encoded by the parameter $c$.

 The difficulty now is to compute $\mathcal K$ explicitly.
 For a spacetime $\mathcal M$ of dimension $n$, each capital index corresponds to $(n^2 + n)/2$ degrees of freedom.
 The functional Riemann tensor alone thus contains $(n^2 + n)^4/16$ components.
 Futhermore, one must contract it with itself to obtain $\mathcal K$.
 The use of a good computer algebra system is clearly very convenient and we used the software {\tt Cadabra2}~\cite{Peeters:2018dyg,Peeters:2007wn} to obtain the fairly simple result \beq \mathcal K = \frac{n}{8}\left(\frac{n^3}{4} + \frac{3 n^2}{4} - 1\right) . \eeq This clearly shows that $\mathcal K$ is smooth for any spacetime metric $\bm g$ in any spacetime dimension $n$.
 More importantly, $\mathcal K$ turns out to not depend on the DeWitt parameter $c$.
 Therefore, \textit{every theory of pure gravity} is absent of curvature singularities in the field space $\mathcal G$.
-This means that, in pure gravity, spacetimes $\mathcal M_1$ with curvature singularities signalled by the diverging Kretschmann scalar can always be extended to regular spacetimes $\mathcal M_2$ which do not contain such singularities by a redefinition of the metric $\bm g$.
+Note that, as we explained before, curvature invariants generally depend on the spacetime metric, thus spacetime singularities are indeed related to field-space singularities.
+Because field-space curvature scalars are invariant under field redefinitions, any singularity manifested in $\mathcal K$ would represent singularities that cannot be removed by field redefinitions.
+This is analogous to the fact that singularities in the spacetime Kretschmann $K=R_{\mu\nu\rho\sigma}\,R^{\mu\nu\rho\sigma}$ cannot be removed by coordinate transformations.